-For symmetric ciphers use as large as of a key as possible.
+For symmetric ciphers, use as large as of a key as possible.
 For the most part bits are cheap so using a 256-bit key is not a hard thing to do.
+As a good rule of thumb do not use a key smaller than 128 bits.